 It is a weirdly planned city, but the fact is that all capitals in the Gulf Monarchies are planned in a similar way but, once you get used to, it should be easy to navigate.

 Muscat is very big, so it is important to choose the right accommodation based on your preferred area.
 Here is some guidance.

-Ruwi – For budget travelers and backpackers.
-It is like Little India, where you find the best and cheapest Indian restaurants and it has the most convenient location, as it is close to everything and it is where the main bus station is.
-Ideal for those who don’t have a car.
+For budget travelers and backpackers.
+It is like Little India, where you find the best and cheapest Indian restaurants and it has the most convenient location, as it is close to everything and it is where the main bus station is, with buses going to Salalah and Dubai, ideal for those who don’t have a car.

-- Budget Hotel – Golden Tulip Headington – A really good value-for-money option in the most convenient area.
-CLICK HERE TO CHECK PRICES AND AVAILABILITY
+Budget Hotel – Golden Tulip Headington – A really good value-for-money option in the most convenient area.

-- Budget Hotel Apartments – Coral Muscat – A fantastic value-for-money option, these apartments are some of the best in town.
-CLICK HERE TO CHECK PRICES AND AVAILABILITY
+Budget Hotel Apartments – Coral Muscat – A fantastic value-for-money option, these apartments are some of the best in town.

-- 5-star hotel – Intercontinental Hotel – A fancy hotel in the best area of Qurum.
-CLICK HERE TO CHECK PRICES AND AVAILABILITY
+5-star hotel – Intercontinental Hotel – A fancy hotel in the best area of Qurum.

-- Budget Hotel – Naseem Hotel – A simple, but very clean hotel, located next to most attractions.
-CLICK HERE TO CHECK PRICES AND AVAILABILITY
+Budget Hotel – Naseem Hotel – A simple, but very clean hotel, located next to most attractions.

 How to travel to Muscat